theislab/paperbee/paper/paper.md

 # Acknowledgements

 We thank the creators and maintainers of the `findpapers` package [@grosman2020], and the maintainers of the PubMed, arXiv, and bioRxiv APIs.
 We also acknowledge OpenAI and Ollama for their LLM contributions.
 Special thanks to Ciro Ramírez-Suástegui and Daniel Strobl for testing the installation.
 V.A.S. is supported by the Helmholtz Association under the MUDS program.
+D.L. is supported by the German Cancer Consortium (DKTK), Deutsche Krebshilfe (DKH #70115743) and Deutsche Forschungsgemeinschaft (DFG SA 1374/8-1, Project-ID 515991405; DFG SA 1374/7-1, Project-ID 515571394; DFG SA 1374/6-1, Project ID 458890590) to D.S..

 # Competing Interests
 F.J.T. consults for Immunai Inc., CytoReason Ltd, Cellarity, BioTuring Inc., and Genbio.AI Inc., and has an ownership interest in Dermagnostix GmbH and Cellarity.